gtakkou/data-analytics-power-bi-report879/README.md

 - **Donut Chart:** Displaying the distribution of customers by country.
 - **Column Chart:** Illustrating the number of customers per product category.

+# Quarterly KPI Visualization - README

+This README provides instructions for creating Key Performance Indicators (KPIs) for Quarterly Revenue, Orders, and Profit using [YourTool].
+The goal is to visualize the metrics and their targets for effective performance monitoring.

+## Instructions

+### Step 1: Create Quarterly Measures

+1.1.
+Create the following measures for the Previous Quarter and Targets:
+   - `Previous Quarter Profit`
+   - `Previous Quarter Revenue`
+   - `Previous Quarter Orders`
+   - `Target Profit` (5% growth compared to the previous quarter)
+   - `Target Revenue` (5% growth compared to the previous quarter)
+   - `Target Orders` (5% growth compared to the previous quarter)

+### Step 2: Add Revenue KPI

+2.1.
+Create a new KPI for Revenue:

+   - **Value Field:** Total Revenue
+   - **Trend Axis:** Start of Quarter
+   - **Target:** Target Revenue

+2.2.
+In the Format Pane:
+   - Set Trend Axis to On.
+   - Expand the associated tab and set the following values:
+      - **Direction:** High is Good
+      - **Bad Colour:** Red
+      - **Transparency:** 15%

+2.3.
+Format the Callout Value to show only 1 decimal place.

+### Step 3: Duplicate Cards for Profit and Orders

+3.1.
+Duplicate the Revenue KPI card two more times.

+3.2.
+For the duplicated cards:
+   - Set the Value Field to `Total Profit` for the Profit card.
+   - Set the Value Field to `Total Orders` for the Orders card.
+   - Ensure Trend Axis and Target values are appropriately updated.

+### Step 4: Arrange Cards

+4.1.
+Arrange the three cards (Revenue, Profit, Orders) below the Revenue line chart for a comprehensive view.

+### Step 5: Review and Share

+5.1.
+Review the visualization to ensure accurate representation and adherence to business goals.

+5.2.
+Share the [YourTool] report or dashboard with relevant stakeholders.

+## Notes

+- Adjust placeholders like [YourTool] and [YourDataset] with your actual tool and dataset names.
+- Refer to [YourTool] documentation for specific instructions on creating measures, KPIs, and formatting options.

+Happy visualizing!